topbitdu/unidom-shopping/ROADMAP.md

 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v1.1
+1. As Cart Shopper concern
+2. As Item Shopper concern

+## v1.2
+1. Improve the As Cart Shopper concern to add the #get_cart! method
+2. Improve the As Item Shopper concern to add the #add! method

+## v1.3
+1. Improve the As Cart Shopper concern to add the #get_cart? method
+2. Improve the As Item Shopper concern to add the #add? method

+## v1.4
 1. As Shopped concern
-2. As Shopper concern
+2. As Shop concern

-## v1.2
+## v1.5
-1. Improve the As Shopped concern to add the #is_added_to_cart! method
+1. Improve the As Shopped concern to add the #is_added! method
-2. Improve the As Shopper concern to add the #add_to_cart! method
+2. Improve the As Shop concern to add the #get_cart! method